ijbd/assetra/README.rst

         :alt: Documentation Status

-An open-source energy system resource adequacy package maintained by the University of Michigan ASSET Lab.
+The ASSET Lab Resource adequacy package (assetra) is an open-source energy system resource adequacy package maintained by the University of Michigan ASSET Lab.

 * Free software: MIT license